LearnFL/proj-web-tindog/README.md

-# This is a simple single page website,the main focus of which was Bootstrap and responsive design.
+# This is a simple single, page website, the main focus of which was Bootstrap and responsive design.

 ### My process was focused on Bootstrap grid design.